 For every correct answer, 1 mark will be awarded, and .25 marks deducted for incorrect answers.

 Syllabus of SBI Clerk Exam

-The Syllabus for SBI Clerk Exam are as follows:
+The Syllabus for the SBI Clerk Exam is as follows:

 The syllabus for prelims is of three sections, as mentioned below:

-The Reasoning Ability sections tests the candidate’s ability to solve problems and reasoning capacity.
+The Reasoning Ability section tests the candidate’s ability to solve problems and reasoning capacity.
 The sections check one’s knowledge and intelligence.
-The question in this section can be tricky and confusing; hence, this section can take much of your time.
-Focus practising to solve the problems according to the time limit.
+The questions in this section can be tricky and confusing; hence, this section can take much of your time.
+Focus on practicing to solve the problems according to the time limit.
 The topics are Puzzle, Seating Arrangement, Blood Relations, Direction Test, Syllogism, Coding-Decoding, Input-Output, Statement and Assumptions, Inequality, Date efficiency, Alphanumeric series.

-The quantitative Aptitude is one of the toughest but scoring sections in the SBI Clerk Prelims exam.
+Quantitative Aptitude is one of the toughest scoring sections in the SBI Clerk Prelims exam.
 This section tests your basic mathematical knowledge.
-Ability to calculate and solve accurately and numerical ability are few of the skills tested here.
+The ability to calculate and solve accurately and numerical ability are a few of the skills tested here.
 The maximum practice is required for this section as the questions and answers in this section cannot be memorized.
 Only practice can help you ace this section.
 Topics that include are:

 - Equation and Algebra, Data interpretation, work and time, Volume and Surface Area, Upstream and Downstream, Time and Distance, Simplification, Indices, Stocks and Shares, Simple Interest and Compound Interest.